Pilots at Alaska-owned Horizon Air win huge pay hikes in new contract

 Alaska Airlines pilots next up?

-The astonishing size of the Horizon Air wage hike is a glimpse of what’s ahead for pilots at Alaska Air and across all U.S. airlines.
+The astonishing scale of the Horizon Air labor deal is a glimpse of what’s ahead for pilots at Alaska Airlines and across all U.S. carriers.

 Pilots at the regionals owned by American Airlines — PSA, Envoy and Piedmont — in June got temporary wage hikes of 50% over the next two years.

+That month, the Horizon pilots voted down a tentative agreement and extended negotiations.
+The deal now finalized provides higher increases than those at the American regionals and the rate hikes are permanent.

-Horizon’s deal provides higher and permanent wage increases.
-And with the lower-paid regional pilots winning such raises, the major airlines will have to offer correspondingly large wage increases for mainline pilots to maintain some differential.
+And with the lower-paid regional pilots winning such raises, major U.S. airlines will have to offer correspondingly large wage increases for mainline pilots in order to maintain some differential.

-Typcially, pilots begin their career at a regional airline, accepting lower pay to build up flight hours so they can graduate to a major for much higher pay.
+Typically, pilots begin their career at a regional airline, accepting lower pay to build up flight hours so they can graduate to a major for much higher pay.

 American, Delta, United, Southwest, Alaska and JetBlue are currently in the midst of intense contract talks with their own pilots.
+Alaska Airlines has lost pilots defecting to Delta and other majors.

 One Alaska Airlines first officer, who asked not to be named because the company disapproves of employees talking to the media, said there are wild numbers floating around but that everyone in the Alaska Airlines pilot community is now expecting a raise of at least 50% in the new contract.